masoodmortazavi/nnvm/docs/overview.md

 ## Graph and Pass

-When we get more information about the operators.
+With additional information about the operators, we can use them to get additional information about the graph and perform further optimizations.

-We can use them to do optimizations and get more information about the graph.
+Graph is the unit we manipulate in a given transformation step.
-Graph is the unit we manipulate in these steps.
 A Graph in NNVM contains two parts:
 - The computation graph structure
 - A attribute map from string to any type ```map<string, shared_ptr<any> >```

-The second attribute map is quite important, as we may need different kinds of information about the graph during the transformation process.
-Let it be shapes of each tensor, types of each tensor or the storage allocation plans.
+The second attribute map is quite important.
+During the transformation process, we may need different kinds of information about the graph, e.g. shapes of each tensor, types of each tensor or the storage allocation plans.

 A ```Pass``` can take a graph with existing attribute information, and transform it to the same graph with more attributes, or another graph.

-We have bunch of pass implemented in NNVM, including symbolic differentiation, memory planning, shape/type inference and we can support more.
+We have some passes already implemented in NNVM, including symbolic differentiation, memory planning, shape/type inference and we can support more.

 ## Executing the Graph

-Currently the library defined nothing on how the graph can be executed.
+Currently, the library defines nothing on how the graph would be executed.

-Execution is intentionally excluded from this module because we believe that can be another module, and there can be many ways to execute one graph.
+We have intentionally excluded the execution system from this module because we believe that execution can be managed by another module, and there can be many ways to execute a given graph.
-We can target different runtime platforms, or even write your own ones.
+One can target existing runtime platforms, or even write one's own.

-More importantly, the information such as memory allocation plan, shape and type of each tensor can be used during execution phase to enhance.
+More importantly, the information such as memory allocation plan, shape and type of each tensor can be used during the execution phase to enhance performance.

-We can also register more runtime related information to the operator registry, and define pass function to do runtime related optimization of the graph.
+We can also register more runtime related information to the operator registry, and define a pass function to do runtime-related optimization of the graph.

 ## Relation to LLVM

 NNVM is inspired by LLVM.
-It is at a more high level, in a sense that there are a lot of optimization chance we can have by knowing the high level information about the operator.
+However, it is at a higher level, in the sense that there are additional optimization opportunities due to the higher-level information about operators.
 On the other hand, we do believe that code generation to LLVM can be a natural extension and can benefit some of the usecases.

 ## Unix Philosophy in Learning Systems

 There are a few existing computation graph based deep learning frameworks (e.g. Theano, Tensorflow, Caffe2, MXNet etc.).
-NNVM do not intend to become another one.
-Instead, NNVM summarizes a module that contains
+NNVM does not intend to become another one.
+Instead, NNVM summarizes a module that ensures

 - The graph representation is minimum, with no code dependency
-- Operator attribute allow arbitrary information registered in unified way
+- Operator attributes allow arbitrary information registeration in a unified manner
-- Invariant of execution layer to be re-targetable to multiple frontend and backend.
+- It can target various execution layers to various front ends

-We believe this is the correct way for learning system.
+We believe this is the correct approach to developing a machine learning system.

-By having more such modules, we can pick one ones we need, and remove the ones we do not want in our use cases.
+Given multiple choices in a modular system, we can pick the ones we need, and more importantly, remove the ones we do not want in our use cases.

-Hopefully these effort can make deep learning system research and building easy, fun and rewarding.
+We hope that our modularization effort will make deep learning systems research and development easy, fun and rewarding.